 The CDC has now approved and is recommending the Pfizer-BioNTech COVID-19 vaccine for use in those age 12 and over.

 The NJ Department of Health is moving forward as quickly and safely as possible and encourages parents and guardians to speak with their pediatricians or healthcare providers if they have questions and to get their children vaccinated.

 As of April 23, 2021 the CDC and FDA have advised the resumption of the Johnson and Johnson's Janssen COVID-19 vaccine.
 For more information about the resumption of the vaccine and for additional information about the vaccine visit the CDC website here: Johnson and Johnson's Janssen COVID-19 Vaccine Information

-Home vaccinations by the Livingston Health Department will also now resume.
-Residents who are home bound and interested may contact Ana from the Livingston Health Department about scheduling an appointment at 973-535-7961 ext.
+Residents who are home bound and interested in receiving the vaccine may contact Ana from the Livingston Health Department about scheduling an appointment and for more information at 973-535-7961 ext.
 231.